Dark Matter emission at Belle II and NA62 in Minimal Flavor Violation framework: Likelihood function

 We construct the likelihood term for the Belle~II measurement based on the public data of Fig. 17 (ITA) and Fig. 20 (HTA) from Ref.~\cite{Belle-II:2023esi}, similarly to Ref.~\cite{Abumusabh:2025zsr}.
 The likelihood function is constructed as the product of two contributions, i.e. \be {\mcL}_\text{Belle~II}={\mcL}_\text{Belle~II}^{(1)} {\mcL}_\text{Belle~II}^{(2)} \ . \ee

 The first and main term in the likelihood function represents a Poisson distribution $P$ for each bin, labeled by an index $i$.
 Assuming the bins to be uncorrelated, we get \be \mcL_\text{Belle~II}^{(1)} = \prod_i^{n_\bin} P(n^i_\obs; \lambda^i) \ . \ee Here $n^i_\obs$ is the number of observed events in bin $i$, defined by $q^2 \in [q^2_i, q^2_{i+1})$, and $\lambda^i$ is the corresponding expected number of events \be \ee This expression applies to either the ITA or HTA dataset, where $n^i_\text{DM}$, $n^i_{\nu\bar\nu}$, and $n^i_\bkg$ are the yields in the $i^\th$ bin for the signal, the $B^+ \to K^+ \nu\bar\nu$ decay, and the background, respectively.
-Within the two methods, the first two components on the r.h.s. of Eq.~\eqref{eq:lai} are defined as
+Within the two methods, the first two components on the right hand side of Eq.~\eqref{eq:lai} are defined as

 In order to get an estimate of the uncertainty on the total background normalisation for ITA and HTA, we identify from Figs.~17 and 20 of Ref.~\cite{Belle-II:2023esi} \be \text{pull} = \frac{|n^i_{\rm dat} - n^i_{\rm hst}| }{ \sqrt{(\sigma^i_{\rm dat})^2 + (\sigma^i_{\rm hst})^2}} \ , \ee where the subscripts `dat' and `hst' denote respectively the data and the value of the stacked histograms, and $\sigma^i_{\rm dat}$ the uncertainty in the data point.
 By inverting the pull distribution, we get $\sigma_\text{ITA}^\text{bkg}\approx1\%$ and $\sigma_\text{HTA}^\text{bkg}\approx13\%$.
 Thus, we introduced two nuisance parameters, i.e. $\theta_\text{ITA}$ and $\theta_\text{HTA}$, both constrained by a normal Gaussian distribution in the likelihood as \be {\mcL}_\text{Belle~II}^{(2)} = \frac{1}{\sqrt{2\pi}} e^{-\theta^2_\text{ITA}/2} \times \frac{1}{\sqrt{2\pi}} e^{-\theta^2_\text{HTA}/2} \, . \ee